 - 4 stars: “…a lyrical stance — knowing and disillusioned, but desperately hopeful — had evolved, and the musical arrangements were tighter and more purposeful.
 The result was the Eagles’ best-realized and most popular album so far.”

-This is one of the toughest Eagles albums to find with good sound, which is why only a small handful has ever made it to the site.
-This album may never sound quite as good as Hotel California or the self-titled debut, but there are some wonderful songs here and a Hot Stamper like this brings them to life in a way most pressings cannot begin to do.
+This is one of the toughest Eagles albums to find with good sound.
+This album may never sound quite as good as Hotel California or the self-titled debut, but there are some wonderful songs here and a Hot Stamper like this brings them to life in a way most pressings cannot hope to do.

 The best copies are richer and sweeter.
 When you turn them up, they really come to life.
 When you play the better sides at Rock Music Volumes they really ROCK.
 When a copy is cut really clean, as the best ones are, the louder you play them the better they sound.
 They’re tonally correct at loud levels and a bit dull at what we would call “audiophile” levels.
 That’s the way it should be.

-What Excellent Sides Such as These Have to Offer Is Not Hard to Hear
+What the Best Sides of One Of These Nights Have to Offer Is Not Hard to Hear

 - The biggest, most immediate staging in the largest acoustic space